ragusa87/android-musicStop/readme.md

 * Winamp

 ## Not Working ##
 Theses players have been reported as incompatible with this application.
 You should try different stop methods to make them work (or use another player).
-Usually, streaming player are not working (radio/cloud).
+Usually, streaming players are not working (radio/cloud).

 * Spotify
 * Skyrock